n-st/nench/README.md

 - reduced number of speedtests (9 x 100 MB), while retaining useful European and North American POPs
 - runs IPv6 speedtest by default (if the server has IPv6 connectivity)
-- has a 50-second timeout for each speedtest, so you don't end up waiting 10 minutes for that one slow speedtest from halfway around the globe (this means that any speedtest result < 2 MB/s will be squelched)
+- has a 10-second timeout for each speedtest, so you don't end up waiting 10 minutes for that one slow speedtest from halfway around the globe — but thanks to the power of `curl -w`, you still get to see what speed your server achieved during those 10 seconds

 The script was originally intended to be used only by me, so I didn't put much effort into ensuring safety, security, and interoperability.